GetStream/vg/README.md

 vg moveVendor
 ```

-## Workspaces with global `GOPATH` fallback
+## Workspace import modes

+A workspace can be set up in two different import modes, global fallback or full
+isolation.
+The import mode for a workspace is chosen when it is created.

+### Global fallback
+In global fallback mode, packages are imported from the original `GOPATH` when
+they are not found in the workspace.
+This is the default import mode for newly created workspaces, as this interferes
+the least with existing go tools.

+### Full isolation

+In full isolation mode, package imports will only search in the packages that
+are installed inside the workspace.
+This has some advantages:

+1. Tools such as IDE's don't have to search the global GOPATH for imports, which
+   can result in a significant speedup for operations such as indexing.
+2. You always know the location of an imported package.
+3. No accidental imports of a package that is not managed by your vendoring tool
+   of choice.

-There's one downside to full isolation of a workspace.
-The project you're
+However, there's also some downsides to full isolation of a workspace.
+These are
-actually working on is not inside your `GOPATH` by default, so normally go
+all caused by the fact that the project you're actually working on is not inside
-would not be able to find any imports to it.
-This is worked around by locally
+your `GOPATH` anymore.
+So normally go would not be able to find any imports
+to it.
+This is worked around by locally installing the project into your
-installing the project into your workspace.
-This works quite well, but the
+workspace.
+This works quite well, but the current implementation of this uses
-current implementation of this uses symbolic links and these are not supported
+symbolic links and these are not supported incredibly well by the go tooling.
-incredibly well by the go tooling.
-Commands such as `go list` will not list your
-package because of it.
+Commands such as `go list` will not list your package because of it.

 Also you can get some weird behaviour if you run a command such as `go test
 ./...`.
 The go package names that are shown will contain the full path of the